michellemorales/ner_model/README.md

 ![Dataset Overview](https://github.com/michellemorales/samsung_interview/blob/master/images/CONLL%20Dataset%20Overview.png)

 The CONLL2003 dataset is a corpus of news data, tagged with various information, including named entities.
+The following entities are included in the corpus, with the following distribution:

 ![Entity Distribution](https://github.com/michellemorales/samsung_interview/blob/master/images/CONLL%20Entity%20Distribution.png)

-For an overivew of the CONLL2003 dataset, please see: https://www.clips.uantwerpen.be/conll2003/ner/
+For more information on the CONLL2003 dataset, please see: https://www.clips.uantwerpen.be/conll2003/ner/

 The model is trained using the [Simple Transformers library](https://github.com/ThilinaRajapakse/simpletransformers) following the guidance provided in this very helpful [blog post](https://towardsdatascience.com/simple-transformers-named-entity-recognition-with-transformer-models-c04b9242a2a0Performance ) written by Thilina Rajapakse, the Simple Transformers main creator.